Brain aneurysm repair

 There are several ways surgeons can correct a brain aneurysm.
-The method used depends on the size of the aneurysm, among other factors.
+The method the surgeon uses depends on the size, shape, and location of the aneurysm, among other factors.

-Clipping is the most commonly used procedure.
-During this procedure, your surgeon makes an incision into your scalp and creates a small hole in your skull.
-The surgeon then places a small metal clip at the base of the aneurysm to prevent it from rupturing.
-Your skull is then closed and your scalp is stitched.
+During this procedure, your surgeon will make an incision into your scalp and create a small hole in your skull.
+The surgeon will then place a small metal clip at the base of the aneurysm to prevent it from rupturing.
+They will then close your skull and stitch your scalp.

-During an endovascular repair, your surgeon makes a small incision near your groin.
-A second incision is made into your artery.
-Your surgeon guides a small wire through that incision and through the artery that leads to the aneurysm in your brain.
+During an endovascular repair, your surgeon will insert a small wire into an artery in your groin.
+Your surgeon will guide a small wire through that incision and through the artery that leads to the aneurysm in your brain.
 A catheter, which is a thin tube, follows the wire.
-Through this tube, the surgeon installs thin metal wires into the aneurysm.
-The wire coils into a ball, which initiates a blood clot.
+Through this tube, your surgeon will install thin metal wires into the aneurysm.
+The wire will coil into a ball and initiate a blood clot.
 This clot will prevent the aneurysm from rupturing.

 Your hospital stay may only be a few days if there was no bleeding in your brain before surgery.
 Your stay could be one to two weeks if there were complications.